Red Mercury's I Still Remain: Zero-budget sci-fi, powered by Beeble

 Rotoscoping is amazingly complex and has been largely manual for years.
 And relighting is also almost impossible to do well when you shoot under a single lighting source and have to match it to another; it's really hard.

-Steve: For I Still Remain, the pipeline was deliberately simple.
-We shot on a DSLR against a blue screen in our flat, sometimes with an iPhone mounted above the camera for tracking reference.
+For me, Beeble became a huge time-saver and an essential tool for combining real performances with CG environments.
+We shot everything in our flat, sometimes with an iPhone mounted above the camera for tracking reference.
 The footage then went straight into Beeble's web editor, which handled the rotoscoping and keying, and let us relight Izi to sit naturally inside the Unreal environments – from overall mood and direction to interactive details like gunfire flashes.

 We brought those Beeble passes into Unreal Engine to build and animate the wider world, occasionally sending renders back through Beeble for final lighting tweaks.